Royal Patriarchal Music Seminary of Lisbon: Survival of the Patriarchate and Seminary

 The second patriarch José Manuel da Câmara de Atalaia's location during the Terramoto is unknown.
 However, he survived and as Fernandes shows, the Patriarchate's location in the following 37 years changed frequently:"Initially it operated in the Hermitage of São Joaquim and Santa Ana (adjoining the Palace of the Marquesses of Abrantes in Alcantara), later to occupy a proper church at the site of the Cotovia (today the Praça do Príncipe Real) that would end up being destroyed by a fire (1756–1769); the Church of S. Roque (1769); the Church of the Convent of S. Bento (1769–1772) and the Church of S. Vicente de Fora (1772–1792).
 In 1792, the Patriarchate and the Seminary were reunited in the Royal Chapel (in Ajuda), and thus the ideal of Dom Joao V was restored."

-It can be assumed that the patriarch continued to have some working role in the king's household because, as Fernandes points out, the Chapel Royal at Ajuda was "the legitimating pillar of the monarchy"; but the picture is vague and, given the king's disinterest in any close involvement in government and his attitude towards the patriarchal structure, it seems unlikely that the patriarch himself would have been providing more than the chapel's formal rituals and the close working relationship between the monarch and the patriarch as originally envisaged by João V, already collapsing after this king's death, was even further eroded by the "Terramoto".
+It can be assumed that the patriarch continued to have some working role in the king's household because, as Fernandes points out, the Chapel Royal at Ajuda was "the legitimating pillar of the monarchy"; but the picture is vague and, given the king's disinterest in any close involvement in government and his attitude towards the patriarchal structure, it seems unlikely that the patriarch himself would have been providing more than the chapel's formal rituals and the close working relationship between the monarch and the patriarch as originally envisaged by John V, already collapsing after this king's death, was even further eroded by the earthquake.

-The location of the Seminarists during the "Terramoto" has not been determined; however, the Patriarchate's records show that in January 1756 the tailor, Josê da Costa Lage made new clothes for twelve boys, "Martilliano Gomes [Pereira], Anacleto Pinheiro, José de Almeida, Jerónimo Francisco de Lima, José Pinheiro, Luiz Francisco, Maximo Joaquim [Rufino], Pedro Nicolao Monteiro, José Joaquim [dos Santos], José Rodrigues and Joaquim da Santa Ana."
+The location of the Seminarists during the earthquake has not been determined; however, the Patriarchate's records show that in January 1756 the tailor, José da Costa Lage made new clothes for twelve boys, "Martilliano Gomes [Pereira], Anacleto Pinheiro, José de Almeida, Jerónimo Francisco de Lima, José Pinheiro, Luiz Francisco, Maximo Joaquim [Rufino], Pedro Nicolao Monteiro, José Joaquim [dos Santos], José Rodrigues and Joaquim da Santa Ana."

 The money for this expenditure came from the Patriarchate in response to an appeal sent on 22 November 1755 by the Rector, Francisco Gonçalves Dias.
 By this time the Seminary had taken temporary residence in a house in Rua de São Bento, probably on the higher level where less damage had been caused by the "Terramoto".
 Further appeals asked for funding to cover more clothing, bedding, school supplies and sheet music, reflecting the fact that very little could have survived in the old premises.
 An inventory taken in August 1756 shows the Seminary as having only one harpsichord and one clavichord.
 In April 1757, Nicolau Ribeiro Passo Vedro, the only music master mentioned in documents of the time, appealed to the Patriarchate for money to provide more instruments, furniture and more teaching space.
 As Fernandes points out, Vedro's letter makes it clear that the Seminary has both internal and external students.
 The Patriarchate responded in May providing funds for several new instruments including a positive organ all of which were ordered from Lisbon-based instrumentmakers.